jcbeeck/SematicWeb/README.md

 Also we provide a capture knowledge ontology in this case the domain is adult asthma (asthma.owl), and the second is a knowledge ontology repository (evidence.owl).

 Notes:
- - One of main advantages of using ontologies is the possibility of creating flexible models, capable of integrating different domains and heterogeneous sources.
+ - One of the main advantages of using ontologies is the possibility of creating flexible models, capable of integrating different domains and heterogeneous sources.
  - The presented implementation can be improved.
 One limitation in this solution is that all the models (RDF documents) raw data are stored into a single database table.
 As this